Updated on July 9, 2023 by Angelika

 Timmendorfer beach is a really nice vacation resort, with a well-kept beach promenade, blue-and-white-striped beach chairs and a pier - just as you would imagine a Baltic resort.
 We especially enjoyed walking to Niendorf Harbor in the evenings, where you can enjoy freshly caught fish at the stalls with a view of the rocking fishing boats.

-I had chosen Timmendorfer Strand as our location on the Baltic Sea because it is only 18 km from Lübeck and it was the perfect choice!
+I had chosen Timmendorfer Strand as our location on the Baltic Sea because it is only 18 km from Lübeck: and it was the perfect choice!
 We spent Jutta's birthday on June 8 exploring Lübeck, one of my new favorite cities in Germany.
 Lübeck is beautiful with its Hanseatic flair and stepped gable houses.
 It's on the UNESCO World Heritage Listfor good reasons.
 After our tour of the city, we were able to admire the magnificent cityscape from a different perspective on a boat tour.
 Afterward, the Fangfrisch at the Untertrave was the perfect choice for a birthday dinner.
 The young, dedicated team spoiled us with delicious fish dishes.
 And because it was so nice, we went to Lübeck a second time, where I visited the Buddenbrook exhibition, which has been moved to the Behnhaus Drägerhaus while Thomas Mann's childhood home is being renovated (probably until the end of 2023).

 Lübeck - Holstentor - angiestravelroutes.com